Claude-Marius Vaïsse

 Claude-Marius Vaïsse (8 July 1799 – 8 August 1864) was a French lawyer who joined the administration of the July Monarchy.
 During the French Second Republic he was briefly Minister of the Interior.
 Under the Second French Empire he was appointed prefect of the Rhône department.
 He was called the "Hausmann of Lyon" for his work on urban design in Lyon.

 Early years

 Claude-Marius Vaïsse was born in Marseille, Bouches -du- Rhône, on 8 August 1799.

-He studied law, and began to practice in Marseille.
+He studied law, and began to practice in Marseille as an avoué.

 Under the Bourbon Restoration he showed that he had strong Liberal views.

 After the July Revolution in 1830 he sold his practice and became Secretary General of the prefecture of Bouches-du-Rhône.

 He went to Algeria with General Danrémont, and was named Director of Civil Affairs in Algiers in 1837.

 After the death of the general at the siege of Constantine, he became sub-prefect of Saint-Quentin.

 He was prefect of Pyrénées-Orientales from 1842 to 1848.